avranju/cmd-tunnel/README.md

 ## Build

 1. Install Rust from [rustup](https://rustup.rs/)
+2. Install `protoc` compiler for your platform.
+See https://grpc.io/docs/protoc-installation/.
-2. Clone this repo and CD into it
+3. Clone this repo and CD into it
-3. Run `cargo install --path .`
+4. Run `cargo install --path .`

 Now you should have 2 binaries in your `~/.cargo/bin` path called `cmd-tunnel-server` and `cmd-tunnel-client`.